-Congratulations on your acceptance into a most demanding, and exceptionally rewarding academic program.
-You should be especially proud of your accomplishment in this particularly challenging year!
+Congratulations on your acceptance into a most demanding, yet exceptionally rewarding academic program.
+You should be especially proud of this accomplishment while overcoming the challenges of the past few years!
 We are confident that you will be pleased with both this program and the career decision you have made!